Want A Rainforest Garden? Then Plant Dry, Not Wet…

 When I worked at the RBGS, we highlighted differences between Australian rainforest types.
 Community Education and sometimes I offered interpreted tours to schools, VIP’s and the Friends of the RBGS.
 Here’s some of our interpretive information on drought-tolerant, water saving, dry rainforests:

 Not all rainforests grow in areas receiving evenly distributed, abundant supplies of rainfall.
 Lesser known are the tiny remnants of Dry Rainforests scattered across the Kimberley, Top End, Cape York, and down the east coast of Australia.
+In NSW, patches occur inland to the Moree region over 400km from the coast.

 Since they occur in regions with a distinct wet and dry season, the more northerly monsoonal forests survive in sheltered gullies and along the banks of rivers.
 Under moister, past climatic conditions, their ancestors were widespread across the continent.
 As the climate became less suitable for rainforests, those species best fitted for the arid conditions survived.
 They replaced species less able to survive in the new conditions and evolved to deal with the changing environment.